 Established in 1944 and now based in Oxnard, California, Olde Thompson is a leading manufacturer of private label and branded spices and spice-related houseware for the retail market.
-The holder of a California Green company designation, they have a strong sustainability spirit and aim to be carbon neutral by the end of 2021.
+The holder of a California Green company designation has a strong sustainability spirit and aims to be carbon neutral by the end of 2021.

 The company’s large manufacturing facility receives spices from all over the world and packages them for retail distribution.
-Its production line machinery and air purification systems are power-hungry, and it also runs a two-shift operation – meaning they operate constantly, resulting in significant power usage.
+Their production line machinery and air purification systems are power-hungry and also runs a two-shift operation – meaning they operate constantly, resulting in significant power usage.
 This high electricity consumption was not only affecting the sustainability of the company – it was also costing $186,000 a year in utility bills.

 When Olde Thompson investigated how they could improve sustainability, they realized that they had two assets on their side – a large flat rooftop and copious hours of Californian sunshine each day.
 The obvious answer was to install solar photovoltaic (PV) panels that would not only be environmentally sound but would also offset electricity costs from the grid, offering a way for Olde Thompson to be less reliant on electricity supply from the California power grid.

 “I issued a request for proposal (RFP) and talked to six companies,” says Vice President of Procurement, Igor Estraykh.
 “Centrica Business Solutions was the best partner because they understood the full picture of what we needed and had a breadth of energy solutions to meet those needs.
 They could also do the installation without us having to shut down operations.”